-Married Persons Filing Separately (Status 5) Check-box
+Married Persons Filing Separately (Status 5)

-If your filing status is married filing separately (status 5) and you meet the requirements to claim the credit for child and dependent care expenses, complete the statement above Part I on Form AR2441 by checking the check-box, confirming you meet those requirements listed, earlier.
+If your filing status is married filing separately (status 5) and you meet the requirements to claim the credit for child and dependent care expenses, complete the statement above Part I on Form AR2441 by checking, confirming you meet those requirements listed earlier.

 Complete columns (a) through (d) for each person or organization that provided the care.
-If you don't give correct or complete information, your credit (and exclusion, if applicable) may be disallowed.
+If you do not give correct or complete information, your credit (and exclusion, if applicable) may be disallowed.